bwvisu/bwvisu.github.io/user-docs/jupyter.md

 1) Question: My conda commands are interrupted with message 'Killed'.
 What can I do?

-   Answer: Request more memory when starting Juyper.
+   Answer: Request more memory when starting Juypter.
 In the job settings open 'Cluster Settings' and look for the option 'Memory / node'.

-2) Question: How can I navigate to my SDS@hd folder in the file browser.
+2) Question: How can I navigate to my SDS@hd folder in the file browser?

    Answer: Open a terminal and set a sympolic link to your SDS@hd folder in your home directory.
 For example:
    ```